mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

-- Creating the object would open up the design tab with 5 signal id's selected as reference and available in the graph , The following image shows you the events that were received split out by the unique values from the signal ID column.
+- Creating the object would open up the design tab with 5 UniqueID’s selected as reference and available in the graph, The following image shows you the events that were received split out by the unique values from the UniqueID column.

  <img width="1127" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/d5d60bae-14dc-4e5f-ab9a-c375b943f938">